[new- I just added text instructions for a more complex kute-uchi braid—called Genji Uchi—at the bottom of this post.]

 Now that I’ve switched, this new theme looks a little pretentious/ overdone compared to my old one, but I do like certain things about it, like not having as much empty space on the sides.
 Even the big, heavy-looking links to my blog content (tabs for tutorials, posts, ‘about’ pages) up top actually seem helpful, because they stand out so well.

-The main problem with a blog (for a teaching/ informative website) is how rambling and disorganized everything is.
-Posts on the homepage are displayed in chronological order—newest on top, with no possibility of rearranging them into a more logical order by subject or degree of difficulty, etc. Not so good for a sequence of tutorials, especially since I posted some of the harder ones first, as I had already written them (for LMBRIC) by the time I started this blog.
+The main problem with a blog (for a teaching/ informative website) is how rambling and disorganized everything is if you don’t organize it.
+Posts on the homepage are displayed in chronological order—newest on top.
+This is not always good for a sequence of tutorials, especially since I posted some of the harder ones first! as I had already written them (for LMBRIC) by the time I started this blog.
 That’s why I added an index to the tutorials as one of my upper menu items.

 I’ve ended up liking the blog format, even for an information-based site.
 Since it’s just a blog, I didn’t feel that all the pieces had to be in place when I “unveiled” it.
 Instead, I’m building and organizing it as I go…